IKIM-Essen/ClusterDocs/docs/reference/authentication-lifecycle.md

 When a recovery code is used, it should no longer be considered available for a future recovery.

-## 7. SSH keys are a separate access mechanism
+## 7. SSH keys are an optional separate access mechanism

 SSH does not normally reuse your browser passkey.
 It uses an SSH public/private key pair registered to your RCC account.

+Enroll an SSH key when you need the command-line path, VS Code Remote SSH, direct Slurm use, SFTP/public-key automation, or another capability that explicitly requires SSH.

+Do **not** enroll an SSH key merely because you think every RCC account must have one.
+Browser-first Files and future RCC Analysis users should be able to work without SSH credentials.

 Only the **public** key is registered with RCC.
 The private key remains on your computer or compatible hardware authenticator.